-Age spots, liver spots, senile lentigines, or solar lentigines: call them what you will, but age spots are a common problem, and often times people are genetically predisposed to getting age spots.
+Age spots, liver spots, senile lentigines, or solar lentigines: call them what you will, but these are a common problem, and often times people are genetically predisposed to getting age spots.
 The most obvious causes are skin damage from either age or exposure to the sun.
-Age spots most often appear on the hands, face, back, and feet.
+They most often appear on the hands, face, back, and feet.
 Getting rid of age spots takes patience, like getting rid of scars or getting rid of wrinkles, the processes that remove age spots from your skin are controlled by your body and nothing more can be done than to help your body regenerate itself.
 However, one CAN prevent and thus get rid of age spots that way.

 Thus, the focus of this article will be the prevention of age spots and the treatment of age spots still possible at home.
 At the end of this article I will outline some of the more common medical age spot treatments, usually performed by dermatologists or cosmetic surgeons.
 As always, to the right you have a couple of natural age spot treatments.
 But let’s start with getting rid of age spots at home.